John Carson (Colorado politician)

 John Carson is a state senator from Highlands Ranch, Colorado, U.S. Carson, a Republican, represents Colorado's 30th Senate district, which includes much of northern Douglas County, including the communities of Highlands Ranch, Lone Tree, Castle Pines, Roxborough Park, and Meridian.

 Background

 Originally from Colorado, Carson earned an undergraduate degree from the University of Colorado Boulder and a Juris Doctor from the University of Colorado Law School.
 Later he earned a Master of Laws in Taxation degree from the Georgetown University Law Center.
 After graduating from Georgetown, over a period of eleven years, he worked for two senators and a congressman in Washington, D.C., including former Colorado senator Wayne Allard.
 Following his work in Washington, he returned to Colorado to serve as the Rocky Mountain Regional Director of the U.S. Department of Housing and Urban Development.
 Later, he worked as a corporate attorney in Greenwood Village, Colorado.

 From 1979 to 1985, Carson served in the United States Marine Corps Reserve.

+Carson served as the Regional Director of Department of Housing and Urban Development from 2000-2009.

+Carson served on the board of the Douglas County Board of Education from 2005, and was its president from 2009 to 2013.